mjohnson324/MockDoc/README.md

 ---
 ### Doctor Profiles:
-**Backend** For demo purposes doctors are treated like business profiles on Yelp rather than a second set of users.
-In the database doctors are stored with several attributes including specialty, education and location.
-Locations are inputted as postal addresses and stored as geographic coordinates with the aid of the Geocoder gem.
-Doctors have associations with specialties, certifications, and appointments.
+**Backend** For demo purposes, doctors are treated like business profiles on Yelp rather than a second set of users.
+Doctors have associations with specialties, certifications, reviews, and appointments.
+Each doctor is stored with several attributes including specialty, education and location.
+- Locations are inputted as postal addresses and stored as geographic coordinates with the aid of the _Geocoder_ gem.
+- Geocoder is also used get addresses from coordinates for display purposes on the frontend.

-Specialties and certifications were made into independent tables in spite of their limited nature (only ~30 boards and ~50 specialties are recognized in the US) because of the many-to-many relationship existing between them.
-Doctors are associated with certifications and specialties via a join table.
+Specialties and certifications were made into independent tables in spite of their limited nature (only ~30 boards and ~50 specialties are recognized in the US) because of the _many-to-many_ relationship existing between them.
+Doctors are associated with certifications and specialties via join tables.

 **Frontend:** Doctors are handled in several places on the frontend.
 On the search index page each index consists of a miniature profile with links to the doctor's page and available appointments.
 Google maps is also integrated showing the doctors' location on a map which remains on the page as the user scrolls through search results.
 The UI is very similar ZocDoc in organization: